 Not exactly a nation with “no history, no identity, no deeper values, no deeper respect for individuals beyond money and productivity” isn’t it?

 Yes, I will no doubt still see steely-faced professionals while on the streets of the CBD.
 Some people might refuse to help when I ask for directions, others might give me a glare when I block their way by walking too slowly.
 The entire city is filled with concrete buildings, and people constantly competing with each other as to who walks the fastest.

 Yes, I will probably be labeled as a lunatic if I go around saying hello to the strangers I meet, and Singapore in general, is still too uptight as a nation.

 But somewhere in this tiny country, there are still hawker aunties with the patience and warm smiles of grandmothers, willing to slowly explain the different dishes to a tourist.
 Slow down, and you can hear beyond the gray buildings, there is a unified roar of a nation waiting to surface.

 Go to the neighbourhoods, the markets, and take in all the gibberish and improper Singlish resonating around, coupled with bargaining for a 10 cents discount for a vegetable purchase.

 The kampong spirit is not entirely gone.

 I for one, strongly feel that a soul resides in Singapore.
 You just need to look at the right places, and slowly uncover them.

-Incidentally, Singapore is voted as the top country to visit in 2015, and with our upcoming 50th birthday, I am eager to see how visitors will see Singapore as a nation.
+Incidentally, Singapore is voted as the top country to visit in 2015 by Lonely Planet.
+Along with our 50th birthday, I am eager to see how visitors will see Singapore as a nation.